 Another major benefit of VWPs is their ability to be used with telemetry systems for remote data collection.
 Telemetry is especially valuable for mine sites, where vehicle access may be problematic or hazardous.
 The data collected via grouted VWPs is stored in a data logger, which can be instrumented with a telemetry system to relay data to a network for review and processing.
 When monitoring has concluded or maintenance is required, the piezometer can be reached by foot and the telemetry system can be easily recovered.
 Surface infrastructure such as roads and drill pads can usually be eliminated following installation, since vehicle access is no longer necessary.

 Finally, most regulators recognize (or can be convinced) that grouted piezometers are, by definition, abandoned borings.
 This offers several regulatory advantages: Fully grouted piezometers typically do not need to be registered, permitted, or abandoned as wells, nor do they need to be tracked in well databases.
 This regulatory treatment streamlines the integration of hydrogeologic and geologic data collection.

-Chris Cottingham is the Operations Manager for M&A’s Salt Lake City office.
+Chris Cottingham is our Intermountain West Operations Manager.
 He joined M&A in 2016, bringing experience in both mining and environmental hydrogeology.
 He specializes in mine dewatering, groundwater management, well installation / wellfield management, and aquifer characterization for mine feasibility studies.
 Over the past 20 years, Chris has provided hydrogeologic expertise for mining projects in the western U.S., Canada, and Central and South America.